tardate/LittleArduinoProjects/Kraft/HarrierGR1/README.md

 ### Onboard Electronics Build

 Making sure it all fits inside the fuselage is the main constraint.
-I used a mix of DIP, through-hole and SMT parts and a freeform/dead-bug contruction to pack it all in.
+I used a mix of DIP, through-hole and SMT parts and a freeform/dead-bug construction to pack it all in.

 The jet engine is built around the CD4046.
 The arrangement of components was a meditative evening's work!
-The result has the piezo speak forward, and power connections to the rear.
+The result has the piezo speaker forward, and power connections to the rear.
-I retained the trimpots for volume and mix (noise/tone) so that I could make fine adjustments after installation.
+I retained the trimpots for volume and noise/tone mix so that I could make fine adjustments after installation.

 ![build_jet_engine](./assets/build_jet_engine.jpg?raw=true)

-The navigation strobe circuit is two 555 timers and supporting components that is installed to th rear.
+The navigation strobe circuit is two 555 timers and supporting components that is installed to the rear.
-Although there is enough room to use through-hole oponents, I switch to surface mount resistors and capacitors for this module (just because)
+Although there is enough room to use through-hole oponents, I switched to surface mount resistors and capacitors for this module (just because).

 Note: here's where I made an irreversible mistake: I tested the stobe circuit for basic operation before installation, BUT DIDN'T CHECK THE TIMING.
-I think my SMT components had very different tolerances and actual comonent values than the through-hole componetns I used on the breadboard test.
+I think my SMT components had very different tolerances and actual component values than the through-hole components I used on the breadboard test.
 I only noticed it was off after sealing the fuselage (and my fate!).
-So my navigation strobe in the final build is a bit disappointing - in particular, the on time it too short for it to flash with a decent brightness
+So my navigation strobe in the final build is a bit disappointing - in particular, the on-time is too short for it to flash with a decent brightness.

 ![build_nav_strobe](./assets/build_nav_strobe.jpg?raw=true)